zack-bitcoin/amoveo-docs/design/land_registry.md

 The land verkle tree is instead organized based on physical location of land with respect to the great circles we have drawn on the planet.
 This means it is impossible to store 2 different land plots that overlap on the globe.

-Since the only way to make a new land plot is by dividing old land plots, this tree doesn't have empty slots the way Ethereum's merkle tree does.

 Vectorizing the binary tree
 =====================